Water

 Since 2015, we’ve reduced our carbon footprint by a quarter[1].
 This is thanks to our new energy and water-efficient bottling line at our Gloucestershire factory, continued investment in warehousing and operations efficiencies and using increasing amounts of recycled plastic (rPET) in our primary packaging.

-Net zero carbon emissions by 2050
+Net zero by 2050

 Our global company ambition is to only use 100% sustainable plastic bottles by 2030.
 Quite simply that means we will no longer use plastic bottles that have been made using plastic derived from fossil fuel.
 To achieve that we have set ourselves the objective of using a minimum of 50% recycled plastic content in all our bottles by 2025 or sooner, and by 2030 we will only use recycled plastic.
-Ribena already use containers made with 100% recycled plastic (rPET).

 We are designing our products for circularity, and making sure that 100% of our packaging is recyclable by 2025 or sooner.
 We also want as many of our drinks’ containers collected and recycled – and that’s why we fully support effective deposit return schemes or best-in-class alternatives.
+By investing in new technology, we can increase the amount of plastic recycled and that is why we are working with emerging green technology partners such as Carbios.

 We're also reducing our use of packaging across our supply chain, and where we can we're changing to more sustainable alternatives.
 And we're working on new reusable drinks containers, so people can still enjoy our drinks time and time again.

-100% recyclable packaging by 2025 or sooner.
+All packaging 100% recyclable by 2025 or sooner

 We want our production facilities to be zero waste to landfill, as part of our ambition to eliminate waste across the entire value chain by implementing circular economy principles.
 Our efforts in increasing the amount of recycled and recyclable materials in our bottles and packaging also contribute to this objective.